 Who really knows the Seine?
 This river is full of surprises.
 From Paris to the coast, enthusiasts lead an astonishing life on the Seine.
 Between the Eiffel Tower and Notre Dame, the river's most famous character is an electrician named Vincent.
 Sailing his little yellow speedboat across the city throughout the year, he repairs all riverboats and floating restaurants, or even assists boaters experiencing power failures.
 The Seine is a restless river, which only runs more smoothly as one travels away from Paris.
-Near Mantes-la-Jolie.
-Gilles and his family have been living for twenty years on a wild island called the Lorionne.

-tes-la-Jolie, Gilles and his family have been living for twenty years on a wild island called the Lorionne, 300 meters long, 30 meters wide.
+Near Mantes-la-Jolie, Gilles and his family have been living for twenty years on a wild island called the Lorionne, 300 meters long, 30 meters wide.
 Leading a life of castaways on the island, they managed to connect electricity, find water and restore an abandoned house.